CLAIM #1: Pension Caps and Early Retirement

 As the president she was looped in on the negotiations; it was taken before the TV/Theatrical Negotiating Committee where it passed overwhelmingly.
 The enthusiastic approval of the TV/Theatrical Negotiating Committee was established well before the candidate statement deadline.
 Since this committee is diverse both geographically and ideologically, there was a clear indication that the National Board would acknowledge this agreement as a major achievement as well.
 Regardless of the outcome, our members would have been informed of this significant development.

-EVERY new negotiated contract only applies to projects that are created AFTER the negotiated contract.
-The difference here is that SVOD platforms license differently than networks.
+EVERY new negotiated contract applies to projects that are created AFTER the negotiated contract.
+The difference we have had to respond to is that SVOD platforms license differently than networks.
 But the same concept still applies.

 SVOD platforms work differently than standard Network and Cable TV shows, where shows will run maybe once on Network and then get sold off to various other platforms.
-Our task – which we are quickly achieving — is to create residual structures that reflect a show staying on the same platform for several years.
-We are beginning to see network-like residuals coming from streaming shows.
+Our task – which we have achieved and are building on— was to create residual structures that reflect a show staying on the same platform for several years, which we have done.
+We are now seeing network-like residuals coming from streaming shows.

 Background Actors are not protected nationally under all SAG-AFTRA contracts.
 In addition, they do not have a guaranteed seat on the National Board, as do all other categories.